Measured by the hearts comforted and the minds expanded!

 Everyone who is coming to the Walk needs to register whether you are walking, sponsoring a walker, or just planning to participate in being a part of the program activities.
 Since it is very important to register, please be sure to check back by Spring when you can register through our website.
 Please continue to follow our website as we will continue to update it with information.

 If you are walking to raise money for AFSP, you are contributing to a very worthwhile cause.
-As a gesture or appreciation, if you raise $150 or more, you will be given a free AFSP Out of the Darkness Community Walk T-Shirt which you can pick up at the Walk.
+As a gesture of appreciation, if you raise $150 or more, you will be given a free AFSP Out of the Darkness Community Walk T-Shirt which you can pick up at the T-shirt table at the Walk.
 But, also know, you are welcome just to walk or to share in this time - - as we take steps to bring depression & suicide out of the darkness.

-Please continue to our Events Page (click here) to read about the schedule and events of our Walk.
+Please continue to our Events Page (click here) to read about the schedule parking, events and other details of our Walk.